 These prices are only estimates based on rates for an average South Dakota driver and should not be used to compare insurance prices.

 Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and non-road accidents in South Dakota.
 They cost more than minimum coverage but offer protection for damages to your car.
-If you want to find the best auto insurance policy, compare quotes from different insurers.
+If you want to find the best car insurance policy, compare quotes from multiple auto insurers.

-Based on average rates, the cheapest car insurance companies for full coverage in South Dakota are:
+Based on average rates, the cheapest full coverage car insurance companies in South Dakota are:

 - State Farm: $675 per year